Adding Stack Traces to C++ Exceptions...

 function provided by some compilers.
 For example, decltype(

-it ) would acquire the std::vector<MyClass>::iterator,
+would acquire the std::vector<MyClass>::iterator

 and unfortunately this is as detailed as Danny really gets on this